City of Wilmington Receives GFOA’s Distinguished Budget Presentation Award

 There are over 1,600 participants in the GFOA’s Budget Awards Program, established in 1984 to encourage and assist state and local governments to prepare budget documents of the highest quality.
 Just 2% of the thousands of eligible public entities throughout North America are awarded the Distinguished Budget Presentation Award annually.

-The Government Finance Officers Association is a major professional association servicing the needs of more than 19,000 appointed and elected local, state and provincial-level government officials and other finance practitioners.
-It provides top quality publications, training programs, services, and products designed to enhance the skills and performance of those responsible for government finance policy and management.
-The association is headquartered in Chicago, Illinois, with offices in Washington, D.C.
+GFOA is a major professional association servicing the needs of more than 19,000 appointed and elected local, state and provincial-level government officials and other finance practitioners.
+It provides top-quality publications, training programs, services, and products designed to enhance the skills and performance of those responsible for government finance policy and management.